 This guide is an overview of TRS-Care eligibility and enrollment requirements and program benefits for Medicare-eligible participants.
-For a detailed description of your plan, read the UnitedHealthcare Evidence of Coverage and Express Scripts Evidence of Coverage.
+For a detailed description of your plans, read the UnitedHealthcare Evidence of Coverage, Express Scripts Evidence of Coverage MetLife TRS-Care Dental Plan Summary1 and MetLife Vision TRS-Care Plan Summary2.